jbellsey/redux-model-utils/README.md

 }
 ```
 Here we've used our `cloneAndMerge()` function to duplicate the state and merge
 in the new location value.

-The merge operation uses
-[deep-assign](https://github.com/sindresorhus/deep-assign), which is a smarter
+This is a smarter version of `Object.assign`,
-version of `Object.assign()`.
-The latter (and all polyfills) will clobber the entire
-`preferences` object, so if you had other keys, they would be lost when the user only wanted
-to set the location.
-The `deep-assign` library solves that problem, which is why
-it's used as a helper in this library.

-But you still have the verbosity problem.
-If you prefer the longer version, go for it.
+detailed below.

 ### Data accessors